-In the present state of knowledge, and if only the Mediterranean is being considered, it is recommended to choose different approaches according to species, compartment of the marine environment, or nature of litter considered.
+With the present state of knowledge, and only if the Mediterranean is being considered, it is recommended to choose different approaches depending on the species, compartments of the marine environment, or the nature of the marine litter being considered.

-- On the basis of accessible expertise and available information, the approach that uses the monitoring of litter ingestion by marine turtles is consistent and compatible with the whole set of existing constraints.
+- On the basis of accessible expertise and available information, the approach that uses the monitoring of marine litter ingestion by marine turtles is consistent and compatible with the whole set of existing constraints.
 It also corresponds to the approach recently chosen in the southern OSPAR zone.
 In the Mediterranean, the target species is the most common species of marine turtle, i.e. Caretta caretta, with its wide distribution around the Mediterranean Sea and for which a lot of information and certain monitoring structures are already available.
 The potential for developing a monitoring network corresponds to the needs expressed by the Contracting Parties.
-Also, it is a good idea to use Caretta caretta as the most representative specie to monitor in the framework of the the Candidate Indicator 24 concerning litter ingestion for a basin-wide monitoring. - The use of stranded cetaceans can only be envisaged on an opportunistic basis and at the initiative of each Contracting Party that possesses existing networks for monitoring stranded animals.
-These indicator species cannot be adopted as part of a voluntary monitoring approach throughout the Mediterranean basin because of the low number of stranded organisms, the small rates of litter ingestion recorded so far, and the impossibility of keeping the wounded animals in care centres. - There exist protocols suited to the monitoring of ingestion by birds.
-Since these protocols are being used in the North Sea (Van Franeker et al., 2011) on the species of this northern region, work is still necessary for development in the Mediterranean.
-The indicator species that are abundant on a Mediterranean scale for which protocols could be implemented remain to be identified before any consideration of these species with a view to monitoring. - Monitoring the ingestion of micro-plastics by fishes or invertebrates presents a big potential for the development of monitoring of litter ingestion in the Mediterranean.
-This requires, however, supplementary work to perfect a rigorous protocol that will eliminate the risks of contamination and false positives, such as the presence of natural fibres.
-The existing monitoring infrastructures should encourage the development of networks and take advantage of the regular campaigns to analyse stomach contents that are already in place in certain countries bordering on the Sea, or again of the existence of networks for measuring chemical contamination using mussels ('mussel watch').
-These arrangements could provide the necessary samples for a regular and organised monitoring of ingested micro-plastics.
-At this stage of development, we shall encourage the implementing of complementary work to rationalise a method of measuring litter that is suitable and standardized.
-For pilot studies or in-depth research work, common species with a wide distribution, that are easily fished and are sensitive to micro-plastics, must be given priority.
-Among these species can be mentioned the most affected necto-benthic fishes (Boops boops) or those that present an important commercial interest (Mullus sp., Trigla sp., Dicentrarchus labrax) and the pelagic species Scomber sp.
-The mussel Mytilus galloprovincialis, a benthic species that feeds on food in suspension, a bio-indicator traditionally used for monitoring, must be the subject of complementary studies so that scientific and technical bases are provided for it to be used as part of an operational monitoring.
+Also, it is a good idea to use Caretta caretta as the most representative species to monitor the IMAP Candidate Indicator 24 concerning marine litter ingestion for a basin-wide monitoring programme. - The use of stranded cetaceans can only be envisaged on an opportunistic basis and at the initiative of each Contracting Party that possesses existing networks for monitoring stranded animals.
+These indicator species cannot be adopted as part of a voluntary monitoring approach throughout the Mediterranean basin because of the low number of stranded organisms, the small rates of marine litter ingestion recorded so far, and the impossibility of keeping the wounded animals in rescue centers. - There are protocols which are suitable for the monitoring of ingestion of marine litter by birds.
+Since these protocols are being used in the North Sea (Van Franeker et al., 2011) on the species of this northern region, relevant work is still necessary to be carried out in the Mediterranean.
+The indicator species that are abundant on a Mediterranean scale and for which protocols could be implemented remain to be identified before any of these species can be considered for monitoring purposes. - Monitoring the ingestion of micro-plastics by fishes or invertebrates presents a big potential for the development of monitoring of marine litter ingestion in the Mediterranean.
+This requires, however, supplementary work to perfect a rigorous protocol that will eliminate the risks of contamination and false positives, such as the presence of natural fibers.
+The existing monitoring infrastructures should encourage the development of networks and take advantage of the regular campaigns to analyze stomach contents that are already in place in certain countries bordering on the Sea, or again of the existence of networks for measuring chemical contamination using mussels ('mussel watch').
+These arrangements could provide the necessary samples for a regular and organized monitoring of ingested micro-plastics.
+At this stage of development, we shall encourage the implementing of complementary work to rationalize a method of measuring marine litter that is suitable and standardized.
+For pilot studies or for in-depth research work, common species with a wide distribution, that are easily fished and are sensitive to micro-plastics, must be given priority.
+Among these species can be mentioned the most affected nekto-benthic fishes (Boops boops) or those of great commercial interest (Mullus sp., Trigla sp., Dicentrarchus labrax) and the pelagic species Scomber sp.
+The mussel Mytilus galloprovincialis, a benthic species that feeds on food in suspension, a bioindicator traditionally used for monitoring, must be the subject of complementary studies so that scientific and technical basis are provided for it to be used as part of an operational monitoring programme.